mlegenhausen/grunt-ng-constant/README.md

 })
 ```

-Or if you want to calculate the constants value at runtime you can create a lazy evaluated method:
+Or if you want to calculate the constants value at runtime you can create a lazy evaluated method which should be used if you generate your json file during the build process.

 ```js
 grunt.initConfig({